Document

 Where it is deemed that a Penalty Charge Notice has been issued incorrectly then the ticket will be cancelled.
 In addition, cancellation may also result where there are significant mitigating circumstances.

-The rate of cancellations has significantly decreased over the last year.
+The rate of cancellations has significantly decreased over the last couple of years.
 This is a result of the lockdowns lifting and no more restrictions being in place in relation to Covid.
 Each case is considered on its own merit, taking into account all of the evidence available and the circumstances at the time.
 An acceptable level of cancellations will therefore always be seen.

 Top three reasons for cancellation